Prescriptive and prohibitive rules of hygiene. Social norms

 Serve as standards, models of behavior

-social norms- These are performance standards and rules of conduct expected of a member of a group or society and supported bysanctions.
+Social norms- These are standards of performance and rules of behavior that are expected of a member of a group or society and are supported bysanctions.

 _____________________________